Subscribe to our mailing list.

 Gold Silver Ratio - (n) the dynamic moving amount of silver one can theoretically buy with a fixed amount of gold.
 Typically in the western world, the gold to silver ratio is measured in the number of troy ounces of silver one can acquire with one troy ounce of gold.
-Although it can also be measured in equivalent sizes of bullion weights: grams, kilos, tonnes, etc.
+Although it can also get estimated in equivalent sizes of bullion weights: grams, kilos, tonnes, etc.

 For example, we will examine times the Gold Silver Ratio has fallen above or below its 20th and 21st Century averages or longer, which will show you in various longer-term Gold Silver Ratio charts below.

-in terms of geologists, we find roughly 8 parts of silver to 1 part gold in the ground.
-This and the fact that silver and gold's historic monetary ratio has typically averaged around 16 has little if nothing to do with how they are valued today.
-Remember that silver has basically been divorced from the modern monetary system since 1964.
+In terms of geologists, we find roughly 8-parts of silver to 1 part gold in the ground.
+Silver and gold's historic monetary ratio has typically averaged around 16 has little if nothing to do with how they are valued today.
+Remember that silver has been divorced from the modern financial system since 1964.